Vishnu Vishal: 2015–2018

 In 2015, he appeared in the science and fiction comedy Indru Netru Naalai directed by R.Ravikumar.
 The movie was a super hit at the box office.
 Vishnu had two releases in 2016.
 His first release of the year was also his first production venture, the comedy film Velainu Vandhutta Vellaikaaran directed by Ezhil, with Nikki Galrani in the female lead.
 The movie was one of the most profitable ventures at the box office.
 His final release of the year was Maveeran Kittu, a period drama set in the 1980s.
 Despite receiving positive reviews, the movie did well at the box office.
 He finished shooting for Seenu Ramasamy's Idam Porul Yaeval.

-His next films are Kathanayagan (2017), Raatchasan (2018) and Silukkuvarupatti Singam (2018) directed by a first time film maker, Chella.
+In 2017, he starred in the romantic comedy film Kathanayagan (2017).
+In 2018, he has played in Raatchasan.
+Vishnu has collaborated with Ramkumar, who had earlier directed comedy film Mundasupatti.
+The movie has already garnered unanimous positive reviews from the critics.
+Vishal's electrifying performance backed by solid screenplay have won a lot of appreciation.
+It was one of the blockbuster hits of 2018.
+After the blockbuster success of Raatchasan, Vishnu Vishal is back with Silukkuvarupatti Singam, an out and out rural comedy entertainer directed by Chella Ayyavu, an erstwhile associate of director Ezhil.

 2021–present

 In 2021, the Prabhu Solomon's Kaadan has received mixed reviews from the audience and critics alike.
 He played a Muslim in the film FIR (2022), which touched upon the sensitive issue of branding Muslims as terrorists.
 The film was banned in Malaysia, Kuwait and Qatar.
 In the same year, the actor played a wrestler in the family entertainer Gatta Kusthi co-starring Aishwarya Lekshmi and co-produced by Telugu actor Ravi Teja.
 Then, Vishnu plays one of the two heroes in the film in Lal Salaam (2024), which featured Rajinikanth in a guest appearance.
 Vishnu Vishal produced and acted in Krishnakumar Ramakumar's romantic drama Oho Enthan Baby (2025), co-starring his cousin Rudra and Mithila Palkar.
+He next film was the action thriller, Aaryan (2025).
+He then acted in sequel, Gatta Kusthi 2 (2026).
+The film has enjoyed a successful run in theatres since its release earlier this month, winning over audiences with its mix of comedy, family emotions and wrestling action.